Why You Can’t Take Photos in the Sistine Chapel (The Real Reason)

 So if you want a souvenir photo of the Sistine Chapel’s artwork without breaking any rules, snap your shots here.
 It’s the closest you’ll get—and a respectful way to remember the experience.

-What Happens If You Take a Photo in the Sistine Chapel?
+What Happens If You Take Photos in the Sistine Chapel?

 If you try to take a photo inside the Sistine Chapel, chances are high that you’ll be immediately stopped by one of the guards.
 Staff are stationed throughout the chapel and are very attentive.
 You’ll be firmly asked to put away your phone or camera, and in some cases, they may ask you to delete the photo on the spot.